 Nicole Cottrell: for being a superb blogger, encourager, and friend.

-Jamal Jivanjee: for loving Celine Dion and being a sensitive soul.
+Jamal Jivanjee: for loving Celine Dion.

 Milt Rodriguez: for an unwavering friendship and co-working relationship.

 Jon Zens: for being an example of integrity, biblical soundness, and Christ-like conduct.
 He has more theological degrees than a thermometer yet is unafraid to challenge the very system from which he matriculated.

 Derwin Gray: for being an example of extraordinary gifting mingled with deep humility and the willingness to learn from the rabble-rousers.